Skip to Content

 Diwali Celebration In Abu Dhabi

-Celebrate the Festival of Lights at Martabaan, Emirates Palace Mandarin Oriental Abu Dhabi from November 10th to 12th.
-Immerse in the authentic charm of Indian street food and traditional Indian music.
+Celebrate the Festival of Lights at Martabaan, Emirates Palace Mandarin Oriental Abu Dhabi from October 31st to November 2nd 2024.
+Be immersed in the authentic charm of Indian street food and traditional Indian music.

 You can also explore a variety of Indian sweets and retail gifts.
-This includes a Diwali sweet boxes, for AED 150 per 1kg, with tempting options such as:
+This includes a Mithai sweet boxe, for AED 150 per 1kg, with tempting options such as:

 • Besan Ladoo, an aromatic Indian sweet made from gram flour, sugar, ghee, and cardamom.